 Once you have a large game, with many large 3D models, you will probably start to wonder about the speed and memory usage.

-The main tool to measure your game speed is the Frames Per Second (FPS) number.
-Use the TCastleControlCustom.Fps or TCastleWindowCustom.Fps to get an instance of TFramesPerSecond.
-Look at these two numbers: TFramesPerSecond.RealFps and TFramesPerSecond.OnlyRenderFps.
+The main tool to measure your game speed is the Frames Per Second (FPS) value.
+Use the TCastleControlBase.Fps or TCastleWindowBase.Fps to get an instance of TFramesPerSecond.
+It contains two useful numbers (and some extra information): TFramesPerSecond.RealFps and TFramesPerSecond.OnlyRenderFps.

 If you use

 TCastleWindow, you can trivially turn on

 TCastleLabel.
 See the manual page about using our user-interface classes.
 Just update the

 OnUpdate event to show the current FPS value.
 An an example, see how examples/portable_game_skeleton/gameinitialize.pas shows the FPS (search for